intrinio/csharp-sdk/docs/SecuritySummary.md

 **Figi** | string | The OpenFIGI identifier &nbsp;
 **CompositeFigi** | string | The country-composite OpenFIGI identifier &nbsp;
 **ShareClassFigi** | string | The global-composite OpenFIGI identifier &nbsp;
+**PrimaryListing** | bool? | If true, the Security is the primary issue for the company, otherwise it is a secondary issue on a secondary stock exchange &nbsp;

 [//]: # (END_DEFINITION)